Perineal Tearing: How To Reduce Tearing and Heal After Birth - Baby Chick

 3. Consider Your Positioning During Birth

-On the flip side, laying on your back can restrict the motion of your tailbone and is related to a higher rate of perineal tears.
+On the flip side, lying on your back can restrict the motion of your tailbone and is related to a higher rate of perineal tears.
 Squatting also leads to a large number of tears.22 In the United States, we don’t squat often enough to make it a natural birth position.
 In other cultures, people squat regularly (to have a conversation, eat, and empty their bladder).23

 4. Build a Great Team